livleensinghchani/poggle-form/README.md

 # poggle-Forms
-A replica Of google forms
+A replica of Google Forms